Albritt/ChronologicalFileRenamer/README.md

 # DeepFileRenamer
 GUI tool for renaming all files in directory and sub-directories by user specified pattern in sorted or unsorted order.
-Run using JAVA 17, works on Linux/Mac/Windows
+Run using Java 17, works on Linux/Mac/Windows

 Download
 --------